 Click here for additional information and an overview of courses (also available in English).

 How Do I Start my Studies at the JKU?

-From the online pre-registration procedure to paying tuition fees – here you will find everything you need to know to help you take your first step to enroll!
+From online pre-registration to paying tuition fees – click here to learn more about what you need to know in order to enroll!